 Gosport Jazz Club exists as a non-profit making organisation to provide and promote high quality live traditional jazz in Gosport and surrounding areas.
 The Club arranges live performances every other Wednesday by mainly British bands, although there have been visits by bands from as far away as Australia, the USA and Europe.
-For details of performances see the Gig page.
-The current venue is Gosport & Fareham Rugby Club - for further details see Location.
+For the programme see the Gig page.
+The current venue is Gosport & Fareham Rugby Club - for further details see the Location page.

 Gosport was fortunate to have been the home since the early 1970s of the legendary trumpet player, Nat Gonella, and he was a member at the club for most of that time until his death in 1998.